 Similar to our EMEA CMBS rating approach, we derive the term default probability and refinancing default probability for each CRE mortgage loan.
 We generally use the LTV ratio (after applying property value haircuts) as the main variable to determine the probability that the loan will experience a debt service payment default during its term (term default probability).
-For loans that do not fully amortize over their terms, we also use the LTV ratio as the main variable to determine the probability that the loans will not be repaid or refinanced at the maturity (refinancing default probability).
+For loans that do not fully amortize over their terms, we also use the LTV ratio as the main variable to determine the probability).
 When assessing default probabilities, we typically derive a combined LTV considering all loans that are secured on the same property, including loan parts outside of the cover pool.